ljfranklin/terraform-resource/README.md

 ## Backend Migration

 Previous versions of this resource required statefiles to be stored in an S3-compatible blobstore using the `source.storage` field.
-The latest version of this resource instead uses the build-in [Terraform Backends](https://www.terraform.io/docs/backends/types/index.html) to supports file storage other than S3.
+The latest version of this resource instead uses the build-in [Terraform Backends](https://www.terraform.io/docs/backends/types/index.html) to support many other statefile storage options in addition to S3.
 If you have an existing pipeline that uses `source.storage`, your statefiles will need to be migrated into the new backend directory structure using the following steps:

 1. Rename `source.storage` to `source.migrate_from_storage` in your pipeline config.
 All fields within `source.storage` should remain unchanged, only the top-level key should be renamed.